advin4603/Greddiit/readme.md

 # Greddiit
-A Full Stack Reddit Clone built using the MERN Stack and the NextUI Ui Library.
+A fully functional Full Stack Reddit Clone built using the MERN Stack and the NextUI UI Library.Create posts, Comment, upvote downvote Posts, Follow users, Moderate your "Subgreddiits" and view realtime stats.

 ## Running the Web Server